Zorug/Minishell/README.md

 ### AI Usage

-AI tools were utilized for:
+AI tools were used during development for code structure guidance and validation purposes.
-- **Code structure and architecture**: Guidance on organizing the parsing, execution, and built-in command modules
-- **Memory management patterns**: Assistance with proper allocation and freeing strategies for complex data structures
-- **Signal handling implementation**: Understanding signal handlers and their proper use with global variables
-- **Testing and validation**: Creating test cases and edge case scenarios
-- **Documentation and README**: Formatting and structuring project documentation

-All AI-generated code was thoroughly reviewed, tested, and verified for correctness and compliance with the 42 Norm before being integrated into the project.
+All code was thoroughly reviewed and verified for correctness and compliance with the 42 Norm before integration.

 ## Technical Notes